Remix22222/steamtoolsadder/README.md

 3. **Install** → Copies files to correct locations
 4. **Cleanup** → Removes temporary files
 5. **Restart** → Restarts Steam with SteamTools

+## ⚖️ License

+This work is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License**.

+To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc/4.0/](http://creativecommons.org/licenses/by-nc/4.0/).

+You are free to **share** (copy and redistribute) and **adapt** (modify) this software, provided you give appropriate attribution and use it for **Non-Commercial purposes only**.